 LinkedIn sued over allegation it secretly reads Apple users' clipboard content

-Microsoft Corp's LinkedIn was sued by a New York-based iPhone user on Friday for allegedly reading and diverting users' sensitive content from Apple Inc's Universal Clipboard application.

-REUTERS: Microsoft Corp's LinkedIn was sued by a New York-based iPhone user on Friday for allegedly reading and diverting users' sensitive content from Apple Inc's Universal Clipboard application.
+SAN FRANCISCO: Microsoft's LinkedIn was sued by a New York-based iPhone user on Friday (Jul 10) for allegedly reading and diverting users' sensitive content from Apple's Universal Clipboard application.

 According to Apple's website, Universal Clipboard allows users to copy text, images, photos, and videos on one Apple device and then paste the content onto another Apple device.